phpDocumentor/guides/docs/developers/extensions/structure.rst

 ===================

-For the PHP package to be an extension you need a class extending `\Symfony\Component\DependencyInjection\Extension\Extension` by implementing the interface `Symfony\Component\DependencyInjection\Extension\PrependExtensionInterface` we can also add our own configurations to our extension:
+For the PHP package to be an extension you need a class extending `\Symfony\Component\DependencyInjection\Extension\Extension`.
+By implementing the interface `Symfony\Component\DependencyInjection\Extension\PrependExtensionInterface` you can also configure the guides extension from your extension:

 ..  literalinclude:: _YourExtension.php
     :language: php